Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Build_a_New_UAN_Image_Using_the_COS_Recipe.md

 - Install the COS, Slingshot, and UAN product streams.
 - Initialize the cray administrative CLI.

-In the COS recipe for 2.2, several dependencies have been removed, this includes Slingshot, DVS, and Lustre.
+In the COS recipe for 2.2, several dependencies have been removed, including Slingshot, DVS, and Lustre.
 Those packages are now installed during CFS Image Customization.
 More information on this change is covered in the [Create UAN Boot Images](Create_UAN_Boot_Images.md) procedure.

 1. Identify the COS image recipe to base the UAN image on.
 Select the recipe that matches the version of COS that the compute nodes will be using.